 Blackhawks vs. Stars game thread: Part 1

-It’s the first game in the four-game season series between Chicago and Dallas.
+It’s the second game in the four-game season series between Chicago and Dallas.
 Come join the discussion!

 -